Our history .

-The Swiss-Mexican Chamber of Commerce and Industry was inaugurated on November 3rd, 2016, during the State Visit of the former President of Switzerland, Johann Schneider-Amman, together with the Mexican Secretary of Economy.
-In this visit, not only the Chamber was formed, but important initiatives to the swiss companies, such as the Swiss Alliance for Dual Education and the the signing of a Bilateral Memorandum of Understanding between the Presidents of both nations, were also created.
+The Swiss-Mexican Chamber of Commerce and Industry was inaugurated on November 3rd, 2016, during the State Visit of the former President of Switzerland, Johann Schneider-Amman to Mexico, together with the Mexican Secretary of Economy and thirty Swiss companies.
+In this visit, not only the Chamber was formed, but important initiatives, such as the Swiss Alliance for Dual Education and the the signing of a Bilateral Memorandum of Understanding between the Presidents of both nations, were also created.

 Si bien, México ya contaba con algunas instituciones para la representación de Suiza como el Swiss Business Hub y la asociación de empresarios suizos, era uno de los pocos países del G20 y el único gran país de las Américas que no contaba con una cámara suiza de comercio, por lo que su creación llegó en el momento más apropiado de las relaciones bilaterales México-Suiza, ya que en ese año se celebraban 70 años de las mismas; adicionalmente, se comenzó con la modernización del Tratado de Libre Comercio México-Asociación Europea de Libre Comercio (TLC México-AELC), y del Acuerdo Bilateral para la Promoción y Protección Recíproca de las Inversiones entre México y Suiza (APPRI México-Suiza).